Appeals against Fines (Expiation Notices)

 What information do I need to provide?

 You need to complete the Review of Decision Application Form and Statutory Declaration or Change of Driver Form.
-Please ensure you quote the expiation notice/ticket number/s.
+Please ensure you quote the expiation notice/ticket number/s, and vehicle registration number if known.
 Also, ensure your correspondence includes your full name and address and, if possible, a daytime telephone contact number.

 Where possible, provide substantiation, e.g. an RAA report of a breakdown or Disabled Person's Permit details.
 If in the case of a parking offence where you were not the driver at the time of the offence, please include a statutory declaration with the relevant details of the driver's name and address.
 Also include a brief outline of the reasons for the appeal on the statutory declaration.